 Let not many of you become teachers, my brethren, knowing that as such we will incur a stricter judgment.

 (a) Teachers.
-Don’t play judge and jury.
+Don’t judge people.

-The stricter judgment is analogous to the greater condemnation that comes to the religious and the self-righteous (see entry for Matt.
+Note that the stricter judgment is analogous to the greater condemnation that comes to the religious and the self-righteous (see entry for Matt.
 23:14).

 Further reading: “Who dares to be a teacher?”

 For we all stumble in many ways.
 If anyone does not stumble in what he says, he is a perfect man, able to bridle the whole body as well.

 (a) We all stumble, fail, and make mistakes.
 We say things we later regret.
 Yet under law you have no margin for error.
 One mistake and you are condemned as a lawbreaker (see entry for Jas.
 2:10).
 Either you must be perfect or you need a Representative who was perfect on your behalf (Heb.
 2:10).